thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 1. A small change to a message should change the digest so extensively that the new digest appears uncorrelated with the old digest.
 1. It's infeasible to find two different messages with the same digest.

-To encrypt your own message with the [sha256 cryptographic hash function](https://en.wikipedia.org/wiki/SHA-2), run the following shell commend.
+To hash your own message with the [sha256 cryptographic hash function](https://en.wikipedia.org/wiki/SHA-2), run the following shell commend.

 ```shell
 echo 'YOUR MESSAGE HERE' | openssl dgst -sha256